- About Winston-Salem

 What is the maximum number of hotel rooms under one roof?

-Twin City Quarter, with the Embassy Suites and the Marriott Hotel Winston-Salem, connected to the M.C.
-Benton, Jr. Convention Center, has 315 rooms in the Marriott Winston-Salem and 146 suites at the Embassy Suites.
+Twin City Quarter, with the Embassy Suites and the Marriott Hotel Winston-Salem, connected to the Benton Convention Center, has 315 rooms in the Marriott Winston-Salem and 146 suites at the Embassy Suites.
+Collectively these three properties provide 170,000-square-foot of flexible meeting space.

 How many hotels rooms are within walking distance of the convention center?

-There are approximately 800 hotel rooms available at the Twin City Quarter, with the Embassy Suites and the Marriott Hotel Winston-Salem, the Historic Brookstown Inn, The Hawthorne Inn & Conference Center, the Henry Shaffner House Bed & Breakfast and the Wingate Inn.
+There are approximately 900 hotel rooms available at the Twin City Quarter, with the Embassy Suites and the Marriott Hotel Winston-Salem, The Kimpton Cardinal Hotel, the Historic Brookstown Inn, The Hawthorne Inn & Conference Center, the Henry Shaffner House Bed & Breakfast and the Fairfield Inn & Suites.

-What is the size of the largest exhibit hall (sq. feet) located at the M. C. Benton, Jr. Convention Center?
+What is the size of the largest exhibit hall (sq. feet) located at the Benton Convention Center?

 While there is a total of 100,000 square feet at the Benton, their largest exhibit hall is 47,000 square feet and can accommodate up to 2,500 for banquets or 231-10' x 10' booths for trade show exhibits.